aliasgar1978/facts_finder/docs/u_doc/samples.rst

 .. note::

-    This is a sample execution file, for facts-finder module usage, to generate clean file along with custom module insertion
+    * This is a sample execution file, for facts-finder module usage, to generate clean file along with custom module insertion
-    Please modify the script as per your custom module name/definitions marked at MODIFY:, INPUT: markers
+    * Please modify the script as per your custom module name/definitions marked at MODIFY:, INPUT: markers
-    Also refer to input sections to provide the inputs.
+    * Refer to input sections to provide the inputs.

 -----